 15 Charles FLAHAULT Avenue

-This in-person orientation is designed to help students get acquainted with the university environment, build connections with one another, and meet the tutors they will be working with throughout the year.
+The in-person format of this orientation program is designed to help students get acquainted with the university environment—not only with one another but also with the tutors they will interact with throughout the year.

 Here is the registration link:

-ATSM Pre-School Year Workshop ATP Pre-Season Training Camp TSN Pre-School Re-entry Workshop
+ATSM Pre-School Year Training Course ATP Pre-Back-to-School Camp TSN Pre-Back-to-School Workshop

 The Pre-Semester Workshop for LAS Students